Updated Sept. 2023

 Cons: There is a lot of concrete around, sidewalks, basketball courts, parking lots.
 So if you are in the open fields or near the water, you have to be mindful of what is in the background.

 Being a neighborhood park, this one is less popular and most of the time, I’m there by myself.
-The big oak tress are fantastic and even though it’s surrounded by houses, they don’t show up much in the background.
+The trails are great because even if people are playing at the playground or in the fields, you’re nice and secluded on the trails.

 Style: Garden paradise, open fields, colorful, lots of trees.